Are you going to Manchester, England, soon and wondering what you should be doing and what you should be visiting? You will find some answers here!

 Piccadilly Gardens is located in the heart of Manchester.
 No matter what you do, you will go through it as it’s the central square.
 You will find a lot of restaurants and shops.
 It’s also connected to Market Street, a shopper’s paradise!

 At the weekend, you will find a mini food market.
-In winter, you will also find one of the Manchester Christmas Markets there.
+If you are visiting in winter, you will also find one of the Manchester Christmas Markets there.

 Although Piccadilly Gardens are not extraordinary themselves, it’s a good place to stay in Manchester as it’s very central.